AppleCynthia/SCLC/README.md

 Part4_fibroblast_treated-vs-untreated.R

 UMAP plot of subclustered fibroblasts.
 Heatmap showing expression level of classic gene markers of fibroblast subtypes.
-The GSVA score for most significant pathways enriched in plasma cells from treated patients.
+The GSVA score for most significant pathways enriched in fibroblast subtypes from treated patients.
 Unsupervised clustering of GSVA scores of fibroblast subtypes in treated and treatment-naïve patients.
 GO and KEGG pathway enrichment analyses of genes in fibroblasts differentially expressed between treated and treatment-naïve patients.
 Ridgeline plot of collagen gene expression in fibroblasts.

 Part5_B-cell_treated-vs-untreated.R

 Immune cell type composition of each patient.
 UMAP plot of subclustered B cells in patients.
 Heatmap showing expression of canonical markers of B cell subtypes.
 Expression heatmap of top 100 genes in plasma cells differentially expressed between treated and treatment-naïve patients.
 GO enrichment of genes in plasma cells differentially expressed between treated and treatment-naïve patients.
 Bar chart illustrating the GSVA score for most significant pathways enriched in treatment patients compared to treatment-naïve ones in plasma cells.
 Unsupervised clustering of GSVA scores for plasma cells from treated and treatment-naïve patients.

-Potential developmental trajectory of CD8+ T cells inferred by Monocle.
+Part6_T-cell_treated-vs-untreated.R

+UMAP visualization of subclustered T cells colored by cluster, subtype and patient.Heatmap showing the expression of selected markers of T cell subtypes.
+Stacked bar plot showing the fraction of T cell subtypes in each patient.
+Bar chart illustrating the GSVA score for most significant pathways enriched in CD8+ T cells from treated patients.
+Unsupervised clustering of GSVA scores of selected pathways enriched in CD8+ T cells from treated and treatment-naïve patients.Potential developmental trajectory of CD8+ T cells inferred by Monocle.